Skip to main content

 Cons:

-2. Aesthetic Impact: The indoor units are mounted on walls and can be visually intrusive.
+• Visual Impact: Indoor units mounted on walls can be intrusive aesthetically.

 Cost Comparison: